EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

-    /restore,"Restore the selection from a snapshot"
+    /restore,"(or //restore)"
-    Aliases,"//restore"
+    Description,"Restore the selection from a snapshot"
     Permissions,"worldedit.snapshots.restore"
     Usage,"/restore [snapshot]"
        [snapshot],"The snapshot to restore"